[N.B.: SIGPLAN rules are highlighted like this to distinguish them from general recommendations and discussion.]

 You may be an experienced conference organizer, in which case much of the advice on this page may already be familiar to you.
 Nevertheless, even experienced organizers sometimes forget some important points, so please at least skim this page as well as the following ones:

-Select three potential sites for the conference and send them to the ACM representative and the SIGPLAN Vice-Chair.
+Select three potential sites for the conference and send them to the ACM representative to SIGPLAN and the SIGPLAN Vice-Chair.
 If the event is part of a series, then the date of the conference may have been established by the time you agreed to serve as chair (two years prior to the meeting).
 Please be careful about what information you provide directly to hotels so as not to reduce ACM’s negotiating leverage.

 The Program Chair may not submit papers to the conference, and the SIGPLAN Executive Committee recommends that the General Chair also not be allowed to submit papers.
 The conference steering committee should be consulted for any changes to the accepted way of organizing and running the conference.
 The SIGPLAN Executive Committee serves as the steering committee for conferences without steering committees of their own.